Allocation of locally generated electricity in renewable energy communities: Energy community with repartition keys

-In addition, a set of $I$ REC members is defined as $\mathcal{I} = \left\{ 1, \ldots, I \right\}$.
-These members are characterised by their total production (if any) and consumption profiles, given as time-series with a resolution equal to the metering period, and spanning the reporting period.
-Since REC members may be prosumers, that is, they may consume or produce electricity along the reporting period, their consumption per metering period must be netted.
-This is done to subtract the behind-the-meter production of these members.
+Let $\mathcal{T} = \left\{ 1, \ldots, T \right\}$ denote the set of all metering periods in the optimisation horizon where $T$ is the last time step of the simulation's horizon.
+The metering period is defined by the intervals $\left( t, t+1 \right]$ contained in $\mathcal{T}$.
+In addition, a set of REC members is defined as $\mathcal{I} = \left\{ 1, \ldots, I \right\}$.
+These members are characterised by their total production --if any-- and consumption profiles, given as time series whose resolution is equal to the metering period, and span the entire optimisation horizon.
+Since REC members may be prosumers, their consumption per metering period must be netted so that their electricity generation is first used to cover their own electricity demand.
 The consumption and net consumption are denoted by $C_{t,i}$ and $C_{t,i}^{n}$, respectively.
 Similarly, the production must be netted to account for any behind-the-meter consumption.
 The production and net production are denoted by $P_{t,i}$ and $P_{t,i}^{n}$, respectively.